aankit/aankit.github.io/README.md

-# Jekyll Grid Portfolio Theme

-Minimal portfolio theme for jekyll
+My Personal Portfolio site, based on on a minimal portfolio theme for jekyll.
+I think you can still grab something similar ,,,

 #### Installation